Rich and indulgent Chocolate Frozen Yogurt has a sweet-tart flavor and light, creamy texture. Just blend, churn, and enjoy!

-Try our other favorite frozen yogurt recipes — this vanilla Frozen Yogurt Recipe or Strawberry Frozen Yogurt.
+Try other favorite frozen yogurt recipes — this vanilla Frozen Yogurt Recipe or Strawberry Frozen Yogurt.

 Chocolate Frozen Yogurt

-Growing up, my favorite dessert was frozen yogurt from a local fro-yo shop near our home.
-You know the kind: where you pick a flavored yogurt base and load on practically endless toppings.
-I’ll admit my toppings often got a bit out of hand and the resulting concoctions were barely edible.
-Even so, I can guarantee I never wasted a bite.
+Growing up, my favorite dessert was frozen yogurt from a local shop near our house.
+You’d pick a base and pile on endless toppings—mine were often over-the-top and barely edible, but I never left a bite.

 Frozen Yogurt Ingredients